-Research and development equipment 3 years
+Research and development equipment 3~6 years

 Office equipment 3~5 years

-Machinery and equipment 3~10 years

-Leasehold improvements 3~11 years

-- (15) Leasing arrangements (lessee) right-of-use assets/ lease liabilities - A. Leases are recognised as a right-of-use asset and a corresponding lease liability at the date at which the leased asset is available for use by the Group.
+(15) Leasing arrangements (lessee) - right-of-use assets/ lease liabilities

+- A. Leases are recognised as a right-of-use asset and a corresponding lease liability at the date at which the leased asset is available for use by the Group.
 For short-term leases or leases of low-value assets, lease payments are recognised as an expense on a straight-line basis over the lease term. - B. Lease liabilities include the net present value of the remaining lease payments at the commencement date, discounted using the incremental borrowing interest rate.
 Lease payments are comprised of fixed payments, less any lease incentives receivable.